MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 - The content is only consumed on the internal network

-Because HYOK protection is an administrator configuration option for a label, user workflows remain the same, irrespective of which key management option you use.
+Because HYOK protection is an administrator configuration option for a label, user workflows remain the same, irrespective of whether the protection uses a cloud-based key or HYOK.

 [Scoped policies](configure-policy-scope.md) are a good way to ensure that only the users who need to apply HYOK protection see labels that are configured for HYOK protection.